kylekatarnls/simple-cli/README.md

     #[Option('Something the command can use.')]
     public $foo = 'default';

+    #[Option(
+        name: 'show-foo',
+        alias: 'f',
-    /** @option show-foo, f / Whether foo should be displayed or not. */ public $showFoo = false;
+        description: 'Whether foo should be displayed or not.', )]
+    public $showFoo = false;

     // run(...)